jueyang/jueyang.github.io/_posts/posts/2018-09-03-netherlands.md

 <hr>

-<small>* I have been fact-checking this, both through reading about that period of history (thank you, internet) and talking with my family members.
-It turns out my family history is quite nuanced.
+<small>* I have been fact-checking this, both through reading about that period of history and talking with my family members.
+It turns out my family history is more nuanced than I have known it.
 "Working class" here deserves unpacking and context.
 This text remains somewhat based on memory and therefore, partial.</small>